dalmo1991/superflexPy/doc/index.rst

 Stay in touch
 -------------

-If you want to get e-mails about future developments of the framework, please subscribe to our mailing list `clicking here
+If you wish to receive e-mails about future developments of the framework, please subscribe to our mailing list `clicking here
 <https://forms.gle/utLbF6KWqvqS7LHZ7>`_.

 .. toctree::